Authmaker/documentation/build-backend/update-adapter.md

 Since we are in development and running our server locally, the host is `http://localhost:3000`.

 The namespace is defined as `'v1'` because the routes are auto-generated using the file structure in our backend app.
 In the previous example we created the route file `server/routes/v1/post.js`, whose parent folder will be included in the url to which we make all requests.
+Keep in mind that if you change the directory structure within the routes folder (for example, creating a 'v2' folder for API versioning), the namespace will need to change also.

 By specifying the host and namespace as we did above, Ember Data will send GET requests for all posts to `http://localhost:3000/v1/posts`, exactly as our backend server expects.